-The table here above shows that Alpha Insurance's capital risk profile is dominated by Non-Life Underwriting risk and market risk.
+The table here above shows that Alpha Insurance's capital risk profile is dominated by Non-Life Underwriting risk (including reserve risk) and market risk.
 These risk categories are extensively reported through Alpha Insurance's ORSA.

 A further description of Alpha Insurance's management of the risks is given below.